-Loose Reins sits gently in the landscape and we aim to leave the lightest footprint as our business welcomes visitors to stay and enjoy our unique experience.
+Loose Reins sits gently in the landscape and we aim to leave the lightest footprint as we welcomes visitors to stay and enjoy our unique experience.
 We are committed to providing our guests with comfortable, luxurious accommodation whilst ensuring that the health and biodiversity of our land thrives.
 To that end we adopt the following principles which continue to be developed as our business matures.

-Vehicles and Transport
+Vehicles & Transport

-Wildlife and our Landscape
+Wildlife & Our Landscape

 Loose Reins sits in a natural coombe at the base of Shillingstone Hill and our site enjoys visits from foxes, badgers, deer, rabbits, buzzards and many native birds and insects that thrive in this quiet and peaceful location.
 By coppicing the edge of the forest we have introduced habitats for small animals and birds to nest which replaces the abrupt join between pasture and beech wood.
 Additional planting of native trees and shrubs in fingers between lodges will join the existing woodland and create a soft landscape in which animals can thrive and guests can benefit from their close proximity.